-Lasting Effects of Keratoconus Eye Condition:
+Lasting Effects of Keratoconus

-Diagnoses of the disease is usually in adolescents however it seems to worsen the most in the 20’s and 30’s.
-A Keratoconus eye condition is unpredictable and can vary from patient to patient.
-When the disease progresses to both eyes it is difficult for the patient to live normally.
+Keratoconus is usually diagnosed in adolescents however, it seems to worsen the most in patients between 20 and 30 years old.
+A keratoconus eye condition is unpredictable and the progression of the disease can vary from patient to patient.
+When the disease progresses to both eyes, it is difficult for the patient to live normally.
 It is harder for the patient to drive or even read.
-The implants are a good relief at this stage.
-However, in some severe cases a cornea transplant is needed to relieve the patients.
-Though this condition is a serious disease if you are seen regularly the disease can be managed and treated.
-If left untreated it can severely impair your vision.
-So make sure to seek a doctor immediately if you feel you may suffer from this condition, and protect your sight!
+Corneal implants are a good source of relief at this stage.
+In some severe cases, a cornea transplant is needed to restore vision.
+Though this condition is a serious disease, if you are seen regularly keratoconus can be managed and treated.
+If left untreated, it can severely impair your vision.
+Protect your vision, speak to a doctor immediately if you feel you may be suffering from this condition.